Guide

 Abi Noda

-Abi Noda is the founder and CEO at DX, an engineering intelligence platform designed by leading researchers.
+Abi Noda is the founder and CEO at DX, the developer intelligence platform designed by leading researchers.
 In addition to DX, Abi runs the Engineering Enablement newsletter and podcast covering the latest research on developer productivity.
-Prior to DX, Abi was the founder and CEO of Pull Panda, which was acquired by GitHub in 2019.